Excellent

 • Opioids: Concurrent use with opioid medications may increase your risk of sedation, respiratory problems, or even a fatal overdose.

-• Herbal supplements: Certain herbal supplements, like St. John’s Wort, may interact with Xanax, affecting its efficacy.
+• Herbal supplements: Certain herbal supplements, like St. John’s Wort, may interact with Xanax and affect its efficacy.

 • Grapefruit juice: Consumption of grapefruit or grapefruit juice while taking Xanax can increase the concentration of Xanax in your bloodstream and lead to potentially adverse effects.